West Park Jr Panthers Football Frequently Asked Questions

 What are the costs and other financial aspects of youth football?

-• Payment plans are available in 3 monthly installments.
+- Payment plans are available in up to 3 monthly installments, depending on when you register.

-• There will be additional refundable deposit checks requested for equipment ($300) and required volunteer hours (amount TBD), these deposit checks will be destroyed or returned when the equipment is returned and the volunteer hours are complete.
+- There will be additional refundable deposit checks requested for equipment ($300) and required volunteer hours ($500).
+These deposit checks will be destroyed when the equipment is returned and the volunteer hours are complete.

 Are there required volunteer hours for parents?

 Yes, our program has no paid staff, and is run completely by volunteers.
 It is important that each family does their part to help our systems run smoothly.
 There are several types of jobs to sign up for in order to meet your required hours.
-Amount of hours required for each football player registered is TBD.
+Learn more by visiting the Volunteers tab on our website.
+Amount of volunteer hours are TBD.
 More information will be provided by the team parent for your team and our Board Member overseeing volunteer hours.

 What documents are required with my registration?

-TIP: Print out or request letter of school enrollment verification/proof of age requirement prior to June when the school information systems or office is closed.
+TIP: Print out or request letter of school enrollment verification/proof of age requirement by the end of May, prior to school information systems or offices closing for summer.

 How do people stay informed about West Park Jr Panthers?